Your-Peanut-Butter-X-Jelly-Sandwich/its-backend/README.md

 npm install
 ```

-After the package is downloaded, run your Postman collection by running either the schell script:
+After the package is downloaded, run your Postman collection by running either the shell script:

 ```shell
 chmod +x ./test/test.sh  # if necessary